-The through the wall termination shall be installed in accordance with the latest editions of CAN/CSA B-139 (Canada), NFPA-31 (United States), and / or any applicable local codes.
+Through the wall termination shall be installed in accordance with latest editions of CAN/CSA B-139 (Canada), NFPA-31 (United States), and / or any applicable local codes.

 Vent terminal can be installed in a wall having minimum thickness of 5" and maximum thickness of 10".